 UCAS has always been incredibly ‘pro’ IB, so it is a case of resolving how well certain universities understand the IB points students are being asked to obtain.

-We work with schools and families all around the world applying to the UK, and have compiled a matrix which details the IB entry requirements to the top 50 UK universities.
+We work with schools and families all around the world applying to the UK and have compiled a matrix which details the IB entry requirements to the top 50 UK universities.
 We’ve recently updated this to detail any specific HL requirements, as well as any external tests you may need to sit, and the dates by which these need to be completed.
-This is viewed by 1,000s people around the world on a regular basis, and is exactly the kind of thing we would have craved as IB students ourselves.
+This is viewed by 1,000s people around the world on a regular basis and is exactly the kind of thing we would have craved as IB students ourselves.

-More students means better informed decisions
+More students mean better informed decisions

 Despite a couple of anomalies, I would argue that UCAS understands how difficult the IB is, but that universities are still playing catch up.
 This is improving year on year as more and more IB students apply through UCAS.
-The old UCAS weighting system effectively said that 45 points was the same as 5 A*s and an A at A-level.
-I know a few 45 pointers, but have never met anyone with 5 A*s and an A at A level.
+The old UCAS weighting system effectively said that 45 points were the same as 5 A*s and an A at A-level.
+I know a few 45 pointers but have never met anyone with 5 A*s and an A at A level.
 Moreover, the IB’s consistency in approach offers a robustness that A-levels have lacked over recent years; however, the introduction of the Extended Project Qualification (EPQ) moves A-levels towards a more diverse educational programme.

 Fundamentally, our research has shown us that if more students apply with IB scores, universities are more ‘accurate’ with their point requirements.

-A fantastic example of this is King’s College London, who originally asked for 38+ points for many of their subjects.
-But, as of 3 years ago, King’s changed their points requirements to 35 points across the board.
+A fantastic example of this is King’s College London, which originally asked for 38+ points for many of their subjects.
+But, as of 4 years ago, King’s changed their points requirements to 35 points across the board.
 Consequently, Kings has more IB graduates than any other university in Europe, and are unashamedly pro-IB.
 At a recent IBSCA conference, Head of Admissions, Paul Teuton, held no punches in his love for the IB – King’s 2029 ambition of becoming more interdisciplinary focused is pulled heavily from the IB’s teaching philosophy.

 It is important to be aware that some parents and schools will assign ‘value’ purely based on the entry requirement, rather than the true value of the course.
-For example, a 37 point entry requirement could be considered superior to a 34 point entry requirement, but this does not take into account measures such as student satisfaction, employability or teaching quality, that give a better indication of the quality of the degree.
-Measures such as the Teaching Excellence Framework (TEF) explore these areas, and are definitely worth reading about if applying to university soon.
+For example, a 37 point entry requirement could be considered superior to a 34 point entry requirement, but this does not take into account measures such as student satisfaction, employability or teaching quality, which give a better indication of the quality of the degree.
+Measures such as the Teaching Excellence Framework (TEF) explore these areas and are definitely worth reading about if applying to university soon.
 Our upcoming university research report will also go into this in far more detail – please contact us for more information on this.

 The impact of the new maths syllabus

 Over the past year, we’ve delivered presentations on the IB & UK universities in over 40 cities and at countless schools.
 At each of the talks we’ve given over the past year, and indeed many of the school meetings, one of the most commonly asked questions is “what are the impacts of the new maths syllabus?”
-This is a question which will be answered more robustly over the coming year, but we do know that IBSCA are working exceptionally hard to teach UK universities about the new Maths changes.
+This is a question that will be answered more robustly over the coming year, but we do know that IBSCA is working exceptionally hard to teach UK universities about the new Maths changes.

 For those not aware, the IB is changing what used to be 3 maths levels (Higher Level, Standard Level and Studies) into 2.
 The new courses are titled Analysis & Approaches and Analysis & Interpretations, with each one being offered at HL and SL: